shinya-ml/Multiobj-Bayes-opt/README.md

 	Default settings are as follows.
 	- the number of initial points  : 1
 	- max iteration : 20
-	If you want to these settings, please modify ./config.json.
+	If you want to change these settings, please modify ./config.json.
 	### Model selection
 	In default setting, we optimize kernel's hyperparameters in GPR models at every iteration.
 	We fixed the observation noise (= 0.0001) and variance parameter of RBF kernel (= 1.0).